90+ Work Jokes to Get You Through the Week

 One of these recent headlines is made up.
 Which one?

-* “Lack Of Bologna Leads To Charges” – The Borowitz Report (See answer at bottom!)
+- “Lack Of Bologna Leads To Charges” —The Borowitz Report (Headline no. 3 is the fake!)

 Shame on Me